hxlnt/aifunclub/README.md

 - [socket.io](https://github.com/socketio/socket.io) handles communication between the node server and client HTML.
 - [JQuery](https://jquery.com/) takes care of a few things like the generation and animation of glasses.

 If you want to play with this code on your own, you'll need to add your own [API key](http://microsoft.com/cognitive) for the Face API.
+Be sure to update the API region (*e.g.,* 'westus') at the top of the code as well.

 ------